Questions? Answers.

 Should I wear anything special?

 Come as you are – no special attire is required.
-We do ask that you remove your shoes and hats prior to entering the meditation hall (gompa).
-If you choose to sit on a meditation cushion it would be best to wear loose and comfortable clothing.
+We do ask that you remove shoes and hats before entering the meditation hall.
+If you plan to sit on a meditation cushion it’s best to wear loose and comfortable clothing.

 Is this the same as yoga?